Garland Mountain

 How much does this cost?

-Assuming Non-member, 50 rounds of clay targets, in need of rental shotgun and purchasing ammunition from us.
+For a non-member shooting 50 clay targets, requiring a rental shotgun and purchasing ammunition from us:

-$30.00 for cart rental (cost can be split by up to 4 guests)
+- $30.00 for golf cart rental (cost can be split among up to 4 guests)

 I don't have shotgun experience?

-Our goal is to introduce new shooters to this great sport.
-We welcome you!
+Our goal is to introduce new shooters to the exciting world of sporting clays, and we’re excited to welcome you!

 Why should I take an introductory lesson?